PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 )
 ```

-For a detailed look on how to use GitHub storage visit the [Using script based
+For a detailed look on how to use GitHub storage see the [Using script based
 storage](/core/idioms/script-based.md) idiom.

 :::tip GitHub Credentials